 Stop reading after the text, "But then I remember melted butter and spicy red, and I believe that he's going to paint me a great big beautiful picture someday."
 (3:20 in the video) Say to students, "I wonder what would happen if we mixed colors like Eloise did."

 Say to students, "I have some yellow, red, and blue crayons.
 How might we use them to investigate what happens when we mix colors?"
 Accept all ideas.
 Guide students toward the idea of drawing with one color first, then drawing with a different color on top of the first drawing.

 You might have students color on the color mixing template (resource #5).
 Allow students to choose the colors they want to mix in each circle.
 After a few minutes, you might ask students some of the following questions:

 Note: When mixing colors using markers, students may be able to see the new color more distinctly on the back side of the paper.

 Put students in pairs.
 Ask them to find one new color they made that is the same or almost the same as their partner's.
 Did they both use the same two (or three) colors to make that new color?
 Can they find another new color they have in common?
 Did they both use the same two (or three) colors to make that new color, too?

-    You might give students time to free color before continuing with the story.
+You might give students time to freely color before continuing with the story.

-    Go back to the book and finish reading the story together.
-Consider engaging students in a discussion about the book using questions like the ones below or your own questions to help deepen students' understanding about the big ideas you are targeting.
+Finish reading the story together.
+Consider engaging students in a discussion about the book, using questions like the ones below or your own questions to help deepen students' understanding about the big ideas you are targeting.